iason57/Tik-Tok/README.md

 https://www.baeldung.com/a-guide-to-java-sockets

 ## Next steps :
-1. save every file in txt (100.000 chunks) and then open read and connect them so we can send files through the home network and not only the same computer
+1. Search in publisher, exactly like consumer
+2. Publisher search, dont show him videos that he published
+3. AppNode main that runs publisher and consumer
+4. Other computer doesnt receive file, but they are saved here in the project directory
+5. make interfaces with function definitions

-2. Stop threads ?
+1. Stop threads ?
 Consumer continues to run and doesn't stop
-3. make interfaces with function definitions
-4. Search in publisher, exactly like consumer
-5. AppNode main that runs publisher and consumer
-6. Publisher search, dont show him videos that he published
-7. Other computer doesnt receive file, but they are saved here in the project directory
+2. save every file in txt (100.000 chunks) and then open read and connect them so we can send files through the home network and not only the same computer